 The visual arts are a small niche market and it's difficult to run a gallery profitably in the city, let alone away from a population centre.
 How do you plan to market yourself, to offset the disadvantages of a rural location?

 I don't believe it is a disadvantage to be based rurally and we are really excited about the fact.
 I think it gives us a point of difference and the freedom to do things the way we would like, rather than comparing ourselves to anyone else.
-The Vivian is an assemblage of friends, art, artists, relationships,
+The Vivian is an assemblage of friends, art, artists, relationships, building and the celebration of rural aesthetics.
+The Vivian will be a destination rural experience and is a purpose built structure surrounded by pasture, native bush and two ponds.

 Our approach will be very much community and social media focused and intend to concentrate on these social touch points.
 Online will play a major role in The Vivian's life.
 We plan to showcase the artists in their homes, with their family and their things.
 To give the audience the artist as well as the art.